ChenJianhao-academic/theme-academic-cv/content/publication/CHI'24 EA-AromaBlendz/index.md

 ---
-title: 'Bridging the Literacy Gap for Adults: Streaming and Engaging in Adult Literacy Education through Livestreaming'
+title: 'AromaBlendz: An Olfactory System for Crafting Personalized Scents'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Jianhao Chen
   - Shihan Fu
-  - Jianhao Chen
-  - Emily Kuang
+  - Yi Cai
   - Mingming Fan

 # Author notes (optional)